 The expansion of technology is the unfortunate reason why the ideology of a work-life balance has dramatically decreased.
 Instead of our past desired balance, technology has created a work-life fluidity and an always-on culture.
 This can work great in the short-term but will quickly bring employees to the point of diminishing returns.

-Psychologist are calling this never-ending stream of technology a “cognitive scarcity”.
+Psychologists are calling this never-ending stream of technology a “cognitive scarcity”.
 This is the feeling of decreased attention, cognition and self-control, making it more and more difficult to process information; ultimately negatively affecting employee attentiveness, decisions and schedule management.

 Stress and frustration are significant results of this and can compromise the efficiency and productivity of the workplace.